GenerationConfig

 Link copied to clipboard

-val topP: Double
+val topP: Double?

 A double value for nucleus sampling, a stochastic decoding method that focuses generation on the most likely next tokens with cumulative probability above this threshold.